nitrain/nitrain/README.md

 ### Types of transforms

-The nitrain package supports standard image-based transformations:
+The nitrain package supports an extensive amount of neuroimaging-based transforms:

-- Rotate
-- Translate
-- Shear
-- Zoom
-- Flip
-- Pad
+- Affine (Rotate, Translate, Shear, Zoom)
+- Flip, Pad, Crop, Slice
 - Noise
+- Motion
 - Intensity normalization
-- Crop
-- Slice

 But nitrain also supports more extreme transformations such as those derived from non-linear image registration using the [https://github.com/antsx/ants][ANTs] framework.